 Make Sure Everything Is Documented, & Prepare for a Long Case

-Narcissists sometimes engage in gaslighting - wherein an individual attempts to convince another person that factual events never happened to manipulate them and advance their own motives.
+Narcissists sometimes use gaslighting, wherein an individual attempt to convince another person that factual events never happened to manipulate them and advance their own motives.

 If you're divorcing a narcissist, you need to work closely with your lawyer to ensure that all negotiations you engage in are clearly documented.

-Furthermore, you should speak with your lawyer about making copies of certain documents, such as deeds to your house.
+Furthermore, it would be best to speak with your lawyer about making copies of certain documents, such as deeds to your house.
 You may also want to consider taking other measures, such as opening a separate bank account to protect your property.
 A narcissistic soon-to-be-ex may lash out by attempting to hurt your property or hide assets to try and obtain a more favorable outcome in their divorce.

 Because actions you can take to protect yourself - such as opening a new account - often have legal procedures associated with them, working with your lawyer and the court as you navigate your case is vital.

 Beyond ensuring you have an airtight case and legal documentation to boot, prepare your case to continue on past the finalization of your divorce.
 Narcissists often have trouble capitulating with written agreements, especially if they feel they're unfair.
 Try and work with your lawyer to put in place safeguards, so you know what to do if your ex starts acting against court orders post-divorce.